LiChuan-Deng/lichuan-deng.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
-I'm Lichuan Deng.
+My name is Lichuan Deng.

-I became a Ph.D. student of the [Dept. of CS](https://www.cs.iastate.edu/) at the [Iowa State University](https://www.iastate.edu/) in the Fall of 2020.
+I'm a Ph.D. student in the [Department of Computer Science](https://www.cs.iastate.edu/) at the [Iowa State University](https://www.iastate.edu/), IA, US.

 Before that, I obtained my B.S in Mathematics and B.Econ in Finance from [Southwestern University of Finance and Economics](https://e.swufe.edu.cn/), Chengdu, China.

 For more info
 ------